Vyral/victor-nino/_posts/2019-04-24-the-art-of-juggling-two-transactions-at-once.md

 One thing that’s crucial for you to do when you make an offer on your new home is to make it with a contingency.
 It will protect you in the event that your home doesn’t sell prior to closing on your new home.
 This makes your offer contingent on your home sale. **It’s not the most attractive offer to sellers, but it’s one that they do accept from time to time.**

-It’s always important to have a Plan B. This way, in the event there are some delays in either transaction, you can be covered.
+It’s always important to have a Plan B. That way, you can be covered even when there are some delays in either transaction.

 **Waiting to list your home until after you've found your new home sounds like a good idea in theory, but it’s really not.** Here’s what usually happens.
 You find the perfect home to buy that meets all your criteria and you want to make an offer, but you’re going to be submitting a contingent offer that’s much weaker.
 If your home isn’t on the market, that makes the seller much more hesitant to accept your offer.
 Buyers lose a lot of transactions these ways.

 There’s a lot more information to consider during this process and if you have any questions about it or about anything else related to real estate, don’t hesitate to give me a call or send me an email.
-I look forward to hearing from you soon.<br>
+I look forward to hearing from you soon.